 The economy is starting to really fall out of bed.
-I know who someone who has been selling steel buildings for the last 12 months who told me that his company is 20% below its projected business plan this month.
+I know someone who has got many metal buildings for sale and told me that his company is 20% below its projected business plan this month.
 Both the NAR and the Census Bureau released their existing/new home sales reports for December.
 The NAR claims a small bounce in sales occurred during December.
 The Government would have us believe in a large bounce in new home sales.
-BOTH reports are heavily contradicted by supporting data reports (like mortgage purchase applications.
+Both reports are heavily contradicted by supporting data reports (like mortgage purchase applications).
+If you’re looking to purchase a steel/ metal building.
+Check out these metal buildings for sale today, and find yourself a cracking deal!

 I have not had time to thoroughly sift through those two reports or the most recent homebuilder earnings reports (DR Horton and Pulte).
 I’ll have a lot more to say on those matters sometime this weekend and IRD reiterates its “look out below” forecast.